suvoni/CTF_Writeups/PlaidCTF2024/README.md

 ## Analysis

 At first glance, we can make out a couple of helper functions, a **main** function as well as two server classes: A **DhcpServer** and a **FlagServer**.
-Let's take a deep dive into the server code to understand the provided funtions.
+Let's take a deep dive into the code to understand the provided funtions.

 ### Main

-Looking at the **main** function, we can see an instance of the **DhcpServer** class, an instance of the **FlagServer** class, which is using the DhcpServer instance, and an endless loop of reading hex encoded packet data from the command line, passing it two both server instances and printing their outputs / return values as hex.
-Additionally, we can see both servers declaring a `process_pkt(packet)` function, which seems to handle the incoming requests for the respective server.
+The **main** function creates an instance of the **DhcpServer** class and an instance of the **FlagServer** class (which is using the DhcpServer instance).
+Then it enters an infinite loop of reading hex encoded packet data from the command line, passing it two both server instances and printing their outputs / return values as hex.
+Additionally, we can see that both servers declare a `process_pkt(packet)` function, which seems to handle the incoming requests for the respective server.
 ```python
 if __name__ == "__main__":
     dhcp = DHCPServer()